aiqc/AIQC/README_Docker.md

 # Editing files.
-- If you only delete files on host, then Docker's filesys gets out of sync.
 - You can programmatically `aiqc.setup()` & `aiqc.destroy_db()` from within Docker, and it will impact both container/host filesys.
 - You can programmatically `!touch file` & `!rm file` from within Docker, and it will impact both container/host filesys.
+- You can install packages with `--user` from the Jupyter Terminal.

+- If you only delete files on the host, then Docker's filesys gets out of sync.
-- Jupyter UI does not seem to have permission to add/remove files.
+- The Jupyter UI does not seem to have permission to add/remove files.
 # OSError: [Errno 18] Invalid cross-device link: b'/home/aiqc_usr/file' -> b'/home/aiqc_usr/.local/share/Trash/files/file'
 ^ despite OS user having chown permissions on '/home/aiqc_usr/'